On this page

-Bilateral merchandise trade has grown consistently and was valued at more than $1.82 billion in 2021.
+Canada is one of Cambodia’s top export destinations and bilateral merchandise trade has grown from $1.8 billion in 2021 to $2.4 billion in 2022.
 Cambodia benefits from Canada’s Market Access Initiative for least developed countries, which allows qualifying states quota-free and duty-free access to the Canadian market.
 Canada is one of Cambodia’s top export destinations.

-Canadian direct investment in Cambodia totalled $1.3 billion in 2021.
+Canadian direct investment abroad in Cambodia amounted to $2.6 billion in 2022.

 Canada and Cambodia cooperate on a variety of issues.
 This cooperation has been particularly productive in areas such as the international effort to ban anti-personnel mines and the training of border officials in interview techniques and detecting document fraud.
 Ongoing challenges include addressing issues of human rights, corruption, press freedom and the trafficking and exploitation of women and children in Cambodia.